marzer/tomlplusplus/README.md

 # Basic usage

-> ℹ _The following example favours brevity.
+> ℹ&#xFE0F; _The following example favours brevity.
 If you'd prefer full API documentation and lots of specific code snippets instead, visit the project [homepage]_

 Given a [TOML] file `configuration.toml` containing the following: